1. Check tenants have the ‘Right to Rent’

 4. Make sure your Gas Safety Certificate is up to date

-If there’s a gas supply at the property, you must arrange a gas safety inspection each year.
+If there’s a gas supply at the property, you must arrange a gas safety inspection each year by a Gas Safe registered engineer.
 You must give a copy of the certificate to tenants at the start of a tenancy.

 5. Make sure your EPC is up to date